rushp28/BrowserHistoryManager/README.md

     <a href="https://git.io/typing-svg">
         <img src="https://readme-typing-svg.demolab.com?font=Jetbrains+Mono&size=25&weight=700&pause=10&color=27F786&background=AE49FF00&center=false&vCenter=true&repeat=false&random=false&width=435&height=35&lines=Introduction" alt="Introduction" />
     </a>
-    <p>Milestone 1 of Data Structures and Algorithms involves creating a Browser History Manager, an application designed to manage the browsing history of a user.
-The application should allow the insertion, deletion, display of history, display of history in reverse order, and display of bookmarked sites.
-To achieve this a Linear Doubly Linked List is utilized along with it corresponding methods.</p>
+    <p>The Browser History Manager is a robust application designed to manage and manipulate a user's browsing history.
+This application leverages the power of a Linear Doubly Linked List data structure to efficiently handle operations such as insertion, deletion, and display of browsing history.
+Additionally, it provides the functionality to display the browsing history in reverse order and manage bookmarked sites.
+This project serves as a practical implementation of Data Structures and Algorithms, demonstrating the utility of a Doubly Linked List in real-world applications.</p>
 </div>
 <br>
 <div>